Clinical Neurodynamics with Michael Shacklock

 Michael Shacklock proposed the concept of neurodynamics in 1995 with his paper in the British journal Physiotherapy in which various scientific cornerstones formed a key aspect of clinical practice in physiotherapy and physical therapy neurodynamics practice.

 All courses on neurodynamics are based on Michael Shacklock’s international best seller physical therapy text book, Clinical Neurodynamics, Elsevier, Oxford, 2005.
-They also internationally standardised and transferable to other countries.
+They are also internationally standardised and transferable to other countries.

 Upcoming courses: